 - intravenous fluid and food

 - surgery, in severe cases

-Pericarditis causes sharp chest pain, which may also affect the upper left abdominal area.
-Other symptoms can include:
+Pericarditis causes sharp chest pain, which

 The pericardium consists of two layers of tissue that protect the heart and help it function.
 Pericarditis is inflammation of this tissue, and it often results from a viral infection.